 Find a spot that “vibes” with you and go there whenever it’s time to learn and focus on significant tasks.
 Being in a comfy environment will help you tackle the tasks faster without a need to type a request “Who can I pay to do my assignment ?”.
 This can be anything from your backyard, home office, favorite coffee shop, or kitchen table.
 Of course, the perfect spot for learning differs from person to person, so try out different places before finding the right one.

 Look for Smartphone Apps to Keep you Engaged

-Thanks to the fact that everyone has a smartphone, there are dozens of cool apps which you can use to learn a language.
+Thanks to the fact that everyone has a smartphone, there are dozens of cool apps that you can use to learn a language.
 Some of them are specifically designed for foreign language learning, while others act as productivity boosters.
 Download these apps before you start learning to motivate yourself into a more productive schedule:

 - Mem Rise

 - Rosetta Stone

 Learn a Foreign Language through Music and Movies

 There’s no rule against having fun while studying when it comes to foreign languages.
 You can find plenty of great movies and TV shows online which can help you learn that language.
 Simply look for media in your favorite genre and turn on English subtitles to understand what people are talking about.

 Likewise, you can listen to music and hear native pronunciations to understand better how to speak the language.
 This is great since you can sing along and repeat the same songs to learn.
 In addition, you can write down new words and look up their meaning later to slowly expand your vocabulary and get a better handle on the language.